“It’s just colic.”

 Also, for babies with reflux, mom should avoid mint tea which can exacerbate the situation.

 For babies on breast milk substitutes, addressing “diet” issues may be slightly trickier because dairy and soy, the usual chief ingredients of formula, can cause tummy upset.
 “Pre-digested” formula (also called protein hydrolysate) may be easier to digest.
-It is made from cow’s milk that has been specially treated to break down the protein into smaller, more digestable units.
+It is made from cow's milk that has been specially treated to break down the protein into smaller, more digestible units.

 While predigested protein may be necessary for some babies, its processed nature is not ideal.
 For newborns taking formula (even if not exclusive) it’s a good idea to add baby probiotics to their bottles to keep a good balance of healthy bacteria in baby’s gut.

-2 – Nursing Schedule
+2 – Nursing schedule

 Is your baby having green frothy poos?